 contribute meaningfully to the community in which I live.

-Bowman Park near Crystal Brook, picking up roadside rubbish, etc.)
+Bowman Park near Crystal Brook, weeding public spaces, picking up roadside rubbish, etc.)

 Peter Saul wrote a piece titled